 The Dayton International Airport is only 33 miles from campus while the Columbus and Cincinnati airports are over 60 miles from campus.
 We choose to provide shuttles to the Dayton airport because it is too costly to service rides to the other airports.

-Who operates this service and why does it cost $25 each way?
+Who operates this service and what is the cost each way?

 What happens when my flight is canceled and I won't be able to ride on the shuttle I signed up for?